 “At the heart of dating abuse is often power and control,” Dr. Adelayo said.
 “Abusers dominate and control their partner and those close to them.”

-For many adults, and especially teens new to dating, it can be difficult to identify controlling behaviors.
+For many adults, and especially teens new to dating, it can be difficult to identify controlling behaviors and signs of abuse.
 Some may confuse control with caring.
 Oftentimes dating violence starts with small acts, but these small behaviors can often lead to more serious violence.

 Although there are many signs to pay attention to in a relationship, here are some common warning signs: